Affiliate links on Android Authority may earn us a commission. Learn more.

 Remote work has become more common than ever.
 In addition, office desk jockeys often need video calling to contact co-workers and clients from afar.
-Many of you are probably debating whether you should go for Zoom vs Skype, as they are among the most popular video calling apps for professionals.
+Many of you are probably debating whether you should go for Zoom vs Skype, which are among the most popular video calling apps for professionals.
 Let’s compare them and help you figure out which best suits your needs.

 Zoom vs Skype: Video quality

 One of the most important factors to consider is video quality.
 You don’t want to look pixelated in your next presentation, so you will be happy to hear both Zoom vs Skype take advantage of up to 1080p video.

 Your hardware and data connection need to be up to the task.
 To get a good webcam, you can check out the link below.
 Luckily, most current internet connections far surpass developer recommendations.
 Skype recommends a 1.5Mbps (up and down) connection for high definition calls, while Zoom is a bit more demanding at 3.8Mbps up and 3Mbps down at its highest settings.

 The only main difference is that Zoom doesn’t activate 1080p resolutions by default.
 Instead, you need to upgrade the settings manually, and the team needs to activate HD or higher resolutions on their end.
 Otherwise, you will be using 720p video (which is arguably still great).

-As for audio quality, it should mostly depend on your microphone.
+As for audio quality, it should primarily depend on your microphone.
 You should check out the SoundGuys list of the best USB microphones.

 Zoom vs Skype: Participant limits

 How large your group is will highly influence your decision in the Zoom vs Skype dilemma.
 The free consumer version of Skype limits you to 100 participants, but paying for a Microsoft Teams plan can get that number to 300.
 These numbers pale in comparison to Zoom’s.

 Zoom Meetings’ free plan allows you to start video calls with up to 100 participants.
 Paying up can get that number up to a whopping 1,000.
 Zoom will be your best bet if you have a large company and require video calls with over 300 people.

 No account, no problem!